I was looking for a Throwback Thursday post and came across this one from our visit to

 |F4 - Phantom|

 We were amazed at all of the planes in the main hangar.
-There are a great variety of different eras represented, including my personal favourite, the Wright Flyer.
-The boy favoured the helicopters and managed to run through a set of camera batteries on them.
+There are a great variety of different eras represented, including my personal favorite, the Wright Flyer.
+The boy favored the helicopters and managed to run through a set of camera batteries on them.

 |My favourite photographer at work|

 After checking out the planes in the main hanger, we decided to find the Space Gallery.
 This building houses a ton of information and items from the Space Race.
 You will also find the Angel Education Station where kids can learn about the space program while having fun at the interactive centres.
 The museum also offers some great educator resources, including a fun student activity book.
 As a homeschooler, I appreciate being able to access lesson plans that help enrich our visits.

 We had just enough time to get through the exhibits before the workshop began.
 I have to tell you from the look on the boy's face when he was finished; the afternoon was a hit.
 He had a terrific time and wanted to go back and do another one.
 He said the 90-minutes went by too fast as he learned about robots and even got to program a Lego Mindstorm NXT robot to do what he told it to!
 This experience was the highlight of his day.

 Since it was getting late and we wanted to see the outdoor planes, we took the tram tour of the museum yard.
 We weren't able to do the boneyard as it is on the base and only runs during the week but the one we chose was long enough for the 8-year-old who had been busy all day.
 The tram drivers are great and share stories about most of the equipment in the yard.

 |Aero Spacelines Super Guppy - the boy was amazed at the giant tank on its back|